RSAriel/Durbeton/README.md

 This was my first React Project, a Front-End challenge from my University's Junior Company (managed by students only).
 To run the code just do:   npm install && npm start on the ./client folder.

-Ignore all below, is the boilerplate from the company
+Ignore all below, its the boilerplate from the company